vollyimnetz/crop-thumbnails/readme.txt

 == Description ==

-The plugin enhance functionality to crop your automatic cropped images individuell and simple.
+The plugin provides the functionality to adjust the crop region of cropped images.
 It add buttons to the edit-pages and media-dialog to access a crop-editor.
 In the crop-editor you can choose one or more (if they have the same ratio) imagesizes and cut-off the part of the image you want.

-= Further Features =

-* It is possible to filter the list of available image-sizes (in dependency to post-types) in the settings (Settings > Crop-Thumbnails).
-* You could provide your users a custom style for the Editor-Window (see F.A.Q.).
+= How to define cropped image sizes?

+The plugin do not add additional image sizes, it only provides functionality to edit the crop area.

+You can use "add_image_size" inside your functions.php to add additional cropped image sizes (see: https://developer.wordpress.org/reference/functions/add_image_size/).
+`add_action( 'after_setup_theme', 'my_adjust_image_sizes' );
+function my_adjust_image_sizes() {
+    //add an cropped image-size with 800 x 250 Pixels add_image_size( 'my-custom-image-size', 800, 250, true );

+    /**
+     * The following image sizes use a dynamic value.
+     * USE WITH CARE
+     * Also the plugin supports these image-sizes, i do not recommend them!
+     **/
+    //a dynamic cropped image size with 500 pixel height and the width of the original image add_image_size( 'my-dynamic-width-1', 9999, 500, true );

+    //a dynamic cropped image with the same ratio as the original image and 500 pixel width add_image_size( 'my-dynamic-zero-height-1', 500, 0, true );
+}`

+After you add the image-size any futher image uploads will produce a cropped image "my-custom-image-size" which you can use in post-loop:
+`if ( has_post_thumbnail() ) {
+    the_post_thumbnail( 'my-custom-image-size' );
+}`

 == Installation ==